I put off flying with my children for as long as possible. Flying by yourself is hard. Flying with a baby? Now that’s just crazy, right?!

-When Emma’s overtired or overstimulated it works well to carry her around in our baby carrier.
+When my children were overtired or overstimulated it worked well to carry them around in our baby carrier.
 We tried this in the airport, too and it worked wonders.
 Plus, your hands are now freed up to carry all of your other baggage.

 Bringing a stroller/car seat on the plane